SamuelOConnor/Escape/README.md

 # Escape
-My First Game!
+1.0.0.0 My First Game!
 Escape!

 This is my first C# creation.
 I'd like to use this as a tool to eccelerate my development skills and eventually produce something fun and impressive at the end!

-First Edit!
+1.0.0.1 First Branch Merged!
+- Changed
+  Changed the move keys from wasd to the arrow keys Added in a catch to stop invalid keys breaking the game